magneticio/vamp.io/content/documentation/how vamp works/v0.9.4/reverse-proxy.md

 http://localhost:8080/proxy/gateways/sava%2F9050/
 ```

+Alternatively, in the Vamp UI:

+1. Go to the **Gateways** page
+- Click on the gateway
+- Click the **HOST - PORT/TYPE** and you will be routed according to the defined rules.

 {{< note title="What next?" >}}
 * Read about how Vamp works with [routing and load balancing](/documentation/how-vamp-works/v0.9.4/routing-and-load-balancing)
 {{< /note >}}